Circular Restricted Three-body Problem (CR3BP) Configuration

 Solution

-Use STK's Astrogator capability and the CR3BP Setup Tool to model an Earth-Moon CR3BP system.
+Use the STK/Astrogator® capability and the CR3BP Setup Tool to model an Earth-Moon CR3BP system.
 The CR3BP Setup Tool is available using STK 12.7 or later.
-It was built to assist in configuring the STK scenario to address the CR3BP problem.
-In this lesson, you will learn how to use the CR3BP Setup Tool to define a new idealized circular orbit around the Moon and build the necessary components.
+It was built to assist in configuring scenarios to address the CR3BP problem.
+In this lesson, you will learn how to use the CR3BP Setup Tool to define a new, idealized circular orbit around the Moon and build the necessary components.
 Before the CR3BP Setup Tool was available, you needed to manually create a custom central body and custom reference frames, and you had to design a force model with customized central bodies.
-Now you can do the same thing easily with just a few clicks using the CR3BP Setup Tool.
+Now, you can do the same thing easily with just a few clicks using the CR3BP Setup Tool.

 What you will learn